Benchmarking: Embodied and whole life carbon

 How will we use your data?

 We will validate and load your data into our database for comparison with similar projects.
-In mid 2025, the Hub will publish benchmarks per dwelling type based on aggregated data.
+This will be compiled in an updated WLC Benchmarking Report in 2026.

 Data from individual projects will not be identifiable outside the Hub except with express permission.